Canon SX720 vs Sony RX0

 - More modern: Was introduced somewhat (1 year and 6 months) more recently.

-If the number of relative strengths (bullet points above) is taken as a guide, the RX0 emerges as the winner of the match-up (13 : 10 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the RX0 is the clear winner of the contest (14 : 10 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon SX720 and the Sony RX0 place the cameras among the top in their class?
 Find out in the latest Best Superzoom Camera and Best Prime Lens Compact Camera listings whether the two cameras rank among the cream of the crop.